 \section{Acknowledgments}

 We gratefully acknowledge the support received for this work.
 The work of Han Wang is supported by the National Key R\&D Program of China (Grant No.~2022YFA1004300).
-The work of Jinzhe Zeng was supported by the advanced computing resources provided by the Supercomputing Center of the USTC.
-The work of Tong Zhu is supported by the National Natural Science Foundation of China (Grants No.~22222303 and No.~22173032).
+The work of Jinzhe Zeng was supported by the Advanced Materials - National Science and Technology Major Project (No. 2025ZD0618702), the advanced computing resources provided by the Supercomputing Center of the USTC and the Open Source Supercomputing Center of S-A-I. The work of Tong Zhu is supported by the National Natural Science Foundation of China (Grants No.~22222303 and No.~22173032).